kijiproject/kiji/kijiproject.github.com/_posts/tutorial/2012-01-01-phonebook-delete.md

 First, the contact's address is extracted from the row:

 {% highlight java %}
-public void map(EntityId entityId, KijiRowData row, Context context)
+public void map(EntityId entityId, KijiRowData row, Context hadoopContext)
-    throws IOException, InterruptedException {
+    throws IOException {
+  // Check that the row has the info:address column.
-  if (!row.containsColumn(Fields.INFO_FAMILY, Fields.ADDRESS)) {
+  // The column names are specified as constants in the Fields.java class. if (!row.containsColumn(Fields.INFO_FAMILY, Fields.ADDRESS)) {
-    // Ignore the row if there is no address. return;
+    LOG.info("Missing address field in row: " + entityId);
+    hadoopContext.getCounter(Counter.MISSING_ADDRESS).increment(1L);
+    return;
   }